-We have seen that there are several ways to leverage A.I. for the purpose of upskilling managers on conversation during and in between coaching session.
+We have seen that there are several ways to leverage artificial intelligence (A.I.) for the purpose of upskilling managers in conversations during and in between coaching sessions.

-In this article we will explore to case studies taken from the field, to see in practical terms ho professionals around the world already take advantage of this amazing solution.
+In this article, we will explore case studies to see in practical terms how professionals around the world are already taking advantage of this amazing solution.

-CASE STUDY 1: LEVERAGE DIGITAL TO SHOW MEASURABLE IMPACT
+CASE STUDY 1: LEVERAGE DIGITAL TOOLS TO SHOW MEASURABLE IMPACT

-Joseph is an executive coach dedicated to helping leaders growing their interpersonal skills.
+Joseph is an executive coach dedicated to helping leaders grow their interpersonal skills.

 He mostly works with companies belonging to the Fortune 500 and he coaches executives in their forties.